Code-Institute-Submissions/ife-milestone/README.md

 A regular problem I encountered was ensuring all of the game cards were visible at each difficulty level on different viewport widths.
 This problem was resolved with the use of Flexbox, Chrome Developer Tools and media queries.

 An issue I have yet to fix is that some of the cards (divs) expand when they are flipped to reveal the image on the other side.
 If I was to have more time working on the project I would like to fix this.
+My first approach to fixing this issue would be to add `max-height` attributes to the cards for different viewport widths and for each different difficulty level.

 ## Deployment